jay-johnson/docker-rails-app/README.md

-## Rails app with internal container hooks for Docker and Travis
+## Local Rails Development running in Docker and integrated with Travis

 This repository is an example for showing how to setup a local development environment with docker hosting a rails application running inside a container image